celestiaorg/CIPs/cips/cip-13.md

 Because of that, the recommendation for this CIP is to move towards being a Living status for a document as on-chain governance parameters will change over time.

-Furthermore, the motivation of adding on-chain governance parameters as a reference CIP in the CIP process is to ensure discussions about on-chain parameters can still happen off-chain and in the Core Devs Calls and working groups given those are steered by the core developers of the Celestia community.
-This doesn't necessarily need to apply to parameters that are not part of the Core track of the CIP process.
+Furthermore, the motivation for adding on-chain governance parameters as a reference CIP in the CIP process is to ensure discussions about on-chain parameters can still happen off-chain and in the Core Devs Calls and working groups given those are steered by the core developers of the Celestia community.
+This does not necessarily need to apply to parameters that are not part of the Core track of the CIP process.

 ## Specification

 These are the parameters that are active on Celestia Mainnet.
-Note that not all of these parameters are changeable via governance.
+Note that not all of these parameters are changeable via on-chain governance.
 This list also includes parameter that require a hardfork to change due to being manually hardcoded in the application or they are blocked by the `x/paramfilter` module.
-The Celestia Mainnet governance parameters are as follows:
+The Celestia Mainnet on-chain governance parameters are as follows:

 ### Global parameters